mfu/mfu/website/documentation.rst

-MFU developers's guide
+MFU documentation
 ==========================

-Welcome to MFU developer's guide!
+Welcome to MFU documentation!

 .. contents::

 Configuration when progress bar indicator is disabled